 - Optional: when only one recommended article exists, you can set the widget to automatically open to that article instead of opening to the Recommended tab:

 - Contact: If you have enabled the Contact Form in your knowledge base, this tab will display it.
 If you aren't using Contact Form, you won't see this tab.
-Once an end-user submits the contact form, the Contact tab will display a thank-you message until that end-user either:
+Once a reader submits the contact form, the Contact tab will display a thank-you message until that reader either:

 - Closes and reopens the widget